ArieHein/PowerShell-Docs/reference/7.5/CimCmdlets/New-CimSessionOption.md

 Specifies the credentials to use for proxy authentication.
 Enter one of the following:

 - A variable that contains a PSCredential object.
-- A command that gets a PSCredential object, such as `Get-Credential`
+- A command that gets a PSCredential object, such as `Get-Credential`.

 If this option is not set, then you cannot specify any credentials.